Useful Tips When Staging Your Home

 Jan Britt is an award-winning interior designer and professional home stager with more than 20 years of experience.
-She has been teaching multiple design courses at our college for more than 15 years.
+She has been teaching multiple design courses at CPE for more than 20 years.
 Her current courses include Decorating and Design for the Home (The Basics, Beyond the Basics), Holiday Decorating Ideas, and Staging Your Home for Resale.

 Here, Jan shares some useful tips to keep mind when selling your home.